Three Spanish Caminos

 WALKING BEFORE DAWN

 I have been working on my Spanish, but it has not progressed much past “Una cervesa per favor.”
-This might be interesting because, unlike the more popular routes, this one is mainly used by Spaniards and the English is not spoken much in the small villages.
+This might be interesting because, unlike the more popular routes, this one is mainly used by Spaniards and English is not spoken much in the small villages.
 Thank goodness for Google Translate!

-My pics of the ceremony are on Instagram at https://www.instagram.com/p/DA0c5ePtIiR/?igsh=MWI0c2MzMW50ZG5tZg==along with many other highlights of the trip.
+ore pics of the ceremony are on Instagram at https://www.instagram.com/p/DA0c5ePtIiR/?igsh=MWI0c2MzMW50ZG5tZg==along with many other highlights of the trip.

 WHAT I LEARNED ON THE CAMINO